stackforge/openstack-sdk-php/doc/oo-tutorial.md

 ### Identity Services

 The HPCloud is composed of numerous services.
-There's the Compute service, the Object Storage service, the CDN service... and so on.
+There's the Compute service, the Object Storage service... and so on.

 Authenticating separately to each of these would be a collosal waste of network resources.
 And behind the scenes, account management would be